 Volunteering can really give a CV an edge.
-Not only do recruiters wish to hire people who have a history of being helpful to the society, the practice of volunteering itself can open up several openings for the future.
+Not only do recruiters wish to hire people who have a history of being helpful to the society, but the practice of volunteering itself can also open up several openings for the future.
 Volunteering can help a student – establish their writing skills, editing skills and speaking skills, all of which will benefit them in their jobs.

 Teenagers might not find volunteering an appealing way to spend time, hence parents should encourage this wonderful pastime into their children from a very young age.
 Instead of your regular summer holidays, you could spend your family holidays volunteering; this not only benefits your child but also will help benefit whichever cause you are helping.

 Not only do these activities make a child much more compassionate in general, but they can also develop innovative skills such as – networking, arranging for an event and public speaking.